Edward de Souza

 Edward James de Souza (born 4 September 1932) is a British character actor and graduate of RADA, who is of Portuguese-Indian and English descent.

 Early life

-De Souza was the only child of Annie Adeline Swift (née Calvert) and Edward Valentine De Souza Jr. (Rangoon 1881–1947), a graduate of the University of Cambridge who was of Portuguese-Indian descent (his father originated from Goa).
-De Souza was brought up primarily by his mother because his father died when De Souza was just 14.
+De Souza is the only child of Annie Adeline Swift (née Calvert) and Edward Valentine De Souza Junior.
+(Rangoon 1881–1947), a graduate of the University of Cambridge who was of Portuguese-Indian descent (his father was born in Goa).
+De Souza was brought up primarily by his mother because his father died when he was 14.

 Career

 From 1961 to 1966, he starred in the sitcom Marriage Lines with Richard Briers and Prunella Scales.
 De Souza had roles in the Hammer films The Phantom of the Opera and The Kiss of the Vampire (both 1962).
-In the same year, he appeared in "Six Hands Across the Table", an episode of British television series The Avengers.
+In the same year, he appeared in "Six Hands Across the Table", an episode of the British television series The Avengers.